ubc-library-rc/rdm/content/03_create_readme.md

 # What is a README?
 {: .no_toc}

-A README file provides information about a project and helps ensure that data can be correctly interpreted by you and others when sharing or publishing datasets.
-It contains information commonly required to understand the dataset, its contents, provenance, licensing and how to interact with it.
-This helps maximize your dataset's usability and long-term preservation potential.
-A README file is generally named ```README``` and is typically a text or markdown file.
+A README file is an important document that accompanies your dataset.
+It provides key information about a project to make sure the dataset(s) can be correctly understood, reanalyzed, and reused by you and others.
+Having this document also helps maximize your data usability and long-term preservation potential.
+Without a README file, you could spend hours combing through related manuscripts or searching online to decipher file contents, analysis procedures, and acronyms.

-In short, a README file is a simple text document that accompanies your dataset, serving as a quick start guide that summarizes the essential information another researcher might need to understand, reanalyze, or repurpose your data.
-Without this context, readers could spend hours combing through related manuscripts or searching online to decipher file contents and acronyms.
+It is good practice to have a README file when conducting research.
+Many data repositories, including UBC’s, will ask you to include a README file as part of your data deposit.

 <p style="margin-bottom: 20px"></p>

 - Looking for a cheat sheet?
 Check out our <a href="https://osf.io/aqxw3" target="_blank">one-pager</a>